 When cavitation happens inside a valve, however, the extremely high pressures caused by the liquid microjets will blast away any protection afforded by the passivation layer, allowing chemical attack to begin anew.
 The result is rapid degradation of the valve components.

-- Control Valve Cavitation
+- What is Control Valve Cavitation ?

 - Types of Control Valves Noise

-- Control Valve Trim Types
+- Control Valve Cavitation and Flashing

 - Control Valve Erosion Problems

 - Control Valve Split Range Example